amzn/selling-partner-api-docs/guides/developer-guide/SellingPartnerApiDeveloperGuide.md

 ## Marketplace Appstore workflow

-The Marketplace Appstore workflow is an OAuth authorization workflow that is initiated from the Marketplace Appstore detail page.
-When you publish a Selling Partner API application on the Marketplace Appstore, sellers can authorize your application by clicking an **Authorize Now** button on the detail page.
+The Marketplace Appstore workflow is an OAuth authorization workflow that the seller initiates from the Marketplace Appstore detail page.
+When you list a Selling Partner API application on the Marketplace Appstore, sellers can authorize your application by clicking an **Authorize Now** button on the detail page.

-This topic includes the Marketplace Appstore workflow steps as well as information about testing the workflow.

-**Testing the Marketplace Appstore workflow**
+**Testing your authorization workflow**

-Before creating a production Marketplace Appstore workflow, it's important to create a test workflow that can authorize your application in Draft state.
-Your test workflow won't be exactly the same as the final production workflow.
-Still, you can test to make sure that your application can exchange parameters with Amazon and receive authorization information.
+Before listing your application on the Marketplace Appstore, you should test your authorization workflow while your application is in draft status.
+Your test workflow won’t be exactly the same as the final production workflow, but you'll be able to ensure that your application can exchange parameters with Amazon and receive authorization information.

-Here is how a test workflow differs from a production workflow:
+**To set up a test authorization workflow**

+1. Make sure that your application in draft status.

+2. Construct one or more OAuth authorization URIs for testing purposes.
+Include the version=beta parameter in the OAuth URI(s) to indicate that the workflow is for authorizing an application in draft status.
+For more information, see [OAuth authorization URIs](#oauth-authorization-uris).

+3. At [Step 3.
+The seller signs into your website](#step-3.-the-seller-signs-into-your-website), be sure that your workflow adds the `version=beta` parameter to the Amazon callback URI to indicate that the workflow is for authorizing an application in draft status.

-  - Instead of starting at the Marketplace Appstore detail page, a test workflow starts with a seller directly navigating to the OAuth authorization URI for your application.
-You can test with a trusted seller who works with you, or you can test the workflow yourself using your own selling account credentials.
-The OAuth authorization URI must include the `version=beta` parameter to indicate that the workflow is authorizing an application in Draft state.
-When the seller navigates to the OAuth authorization URI, the workflow continues at [Step 2.
-The seller consents to authorize your application](#step-2-the-seller-consents-to-authorize-your-application).
+You are now ready to test your authorization workflow with a trusted seller who works with you.
+Alternatively, you can test the workflow yourself, using your own selling account credentials.
+Instead of starting at [Step 1.
+The seller initiates authorization from the Marketplace Appstore](#step-1.-the-seller-initiates-authorization-from-the-marketplace-appstore), the seller starts the test workflow by navigating to an OAuth authorization URI that you constructed previously.

 **Note:** If you have more than one regional OAuth authorization URI, be sure give the seller the OAuth authorization URI that corresponds to the region that they sell in.

-  - Your application adds the `version=beta` parameter to the Amazon callback URI in [Step 3.
-The seller signs into your website](#step-3-the-seller-signs-into-your-website).
-This results in the workflow authorizing your application in Draft state.
+When you have finished testing the authorization workflow you can convert it to a production workflow.

+**To convert your test authorization workflow to a productions workflow**

+1. List your application in the Marketplace Appstore.
+This changes your application from draft status to published status.

-When you have finished testing the workflow, update it so that it no longer adds the `version=beta` parameter to the Amazon callback URI in [Step 3.
-The seller signs into your website](#step-3-the-seller-signs-into-your-website).
-This makes it a production workflow.
-Now any seller can authorize your published application starting from the detail page of the Marketplace Appstore.
+2. Update your workflow so that it no longer adds the `version=beta` parameter to the Amazon callback URI in [Step 3.
+The seller signs into your website](#Step-3-The-seller-signs-into-your-website).

-The production workflow begins at [Step 1.
-The seller initiates authorization from the Marketplace Appstore](#step-1-the-seller-initiates-authorization-from-the-marketplace-appstore).
+    Now any seller can authorize your published application starting at [Step 1.
+The seller initiates authorization from the Marketplace Appstore](#Step-1-The-seller-initiates-authorization-from-the-Marketplace-Appstore).

 **Steps**